mohummudh/stories/README.md

 # old-writing
 I just want a super simple place to write.
+And a beautiful place.